 - South Pole James Clark Ross.
 Accessed February 6, 2017.

 - The Spectator Archive (1895, September 28) Is Antarctic Exploration Possible?
 Accessed February 6, 2017.

 NASA Earth Observatory image by Jesse Allen, using Landsat data from the U.S. Geological Survey.
-NSIDC aerial photograph courtesy of Ted Scambos and Rob Bauer.
+NSIDC aerial photograph courtesy of Ted Scambos and Rob Bauer, and ice shelf extent data from Chris Schuman (UMBC JCET).
 Caption by Adam Voiland.